sylvainraye/documentation-1/content/system-requirements/_index.en.md

 ### Redis

-RabbitMQ is a message queue service, handling storage, routing and concurrency handling between consumers.
+Redis is a NoSQL database service.

 In your project, create a file named `.docker/redis/Dockerfile` with the following contents: